 McCarthy, D.A., K.C.
 Lindeman, D.B.
 Snyder, and K.A.
 Holloway-Adkins.
 2020.
 Islands in the Sand: Ecology and Management of Nearshore Hardbottom Reefs of East Florida.
 Springer Press, Switzerland, 472 pp.

-Cowie, W., fifteen coauthors.
+Cowie, W., fifteen co-authors.
 2020.
-IUCN Guidelines: gathering and utilising fishers’ knowledge for policy development and application.
-International Union for the Conservation of Nature, Switzerland and UAE.
+IUCN Guidelines: gathering and utilising Fishers’ Knowledge for policy development and application. , Gland, Switzerland and Environment Agency – Abu Dhabi, UAE.
 91 pp.

 Sadovy, Y.J., M.C.
 Prada, J.O.
 Azueta, and K.C.
 Lindeman.
 2020.
 Regional fish spawning aggregation Fishery Management Plan: Nassau Grouper and Mutton Snapper.
-Caribbean Fishery Management Council and FAO, Puerto Rico and Barbados.
+Bridgetown, Barbados, and San Juan, P.R.
 104 pp.

 Claro, R., K.C.
 Lindeman, A.S.
 Kough, and C.B.
 Paris.
 2019.
 Biophysical connectivity of snapper spawning aggregations and marine protected area management alternatives in Cuba.
 Fisheries Oceanography 28:33–42.